rruuaanng/rruuaanng/README.md

 ## About Me

-I'm an industrial control engineer, and right now I’m working on developing motors, digital power supplies, inertial navigation, and braking systems.
+I'm an industrial control engineer, and right now I'm working on developing motors, digital power supplies, inertial navigation, and braking systems.
 I've also been involved in projects related to FLASH memory allocator, variable-frequency drive(VFD), microcomputer distributed systems, and hardware abstraction layer(HAL).
-Plus, they’re widely used in urban underground transportation, grid-connected power transmission, and motor parameter testing.
+Plus, they're widely used in urban underground transportation, grid-connected power transmission, and motor parameter testing.

-Here’s a list of the technologies I’m skilled in:
+Here's a list of the technologies I’m skilled in:
 - **Language**: C/C++, Python(Maybe), LabVIEW, Simulink(Sorry that it's here).
 - **Tools**: Git, GNU-Collection, GDB, BSD.
 - **Build**: setuptools, make.